IKIM-Essen/ClusterDocs/ADMIN_CHECKLIST.md

 - [ ] Verify archive guidance distinguishes a verified preservation transfer from an ordinary copy.
 - [ ] Review SeqLab/domain-application wording so archive submission capabilities remain governed by the deployed application and destination-specific review.

-## Architecture and platform boundaries
+## Architecture and I/O boundaries

 - [ ] Adversarially review `docs/concepts/why-not-kubernetes-everywhere.md` against the current RCC implementation.
+- [ ] Confirm the documentation states that **I/O access pattern is the most important RCC architecture constraint**, rather than presenting CPU count or advertised backend bandwidth as the primary design metric.
+- [ ] Confirm the Ceph/Kubernetes comparison is fair: alternative platforms may be appropriate, but changing backend/orchestrator does not make small-file, metadata-heavy, random, temporary, or editor-driven I/O free.
-- [ ] Confirm Slurm remains the scientific-compute authority and Nomad/service orchestration remains the long-lived service-plane authority; user-facing browser/agent actions must not create a second scheduler.
+- [ ] Confirm Slurm remains the scientific-compute authority and Nomad/service orchestration remains the long-lived service-plane authority; browser/agent actions must not create a second scheduler.
-- [ ] Confirm the architecture page does not imply Kubernetes is prohibited forever; future Kubernetes adoption requires a concrete workload/operational benefit rather than popularity alone.
+- [ ] Confirm future Kubernetes adoption remains possible when a concrete workload and operational benefit justify it.

 ## Data protection and scientific boundaries